Bob Mann (American football): University of Michigan

 Mann transferred to the University of Michigan in 1944, where his father hoped that he would attend the university's medical program.
 He joined the football team as a walk-on and was one of only two African American players (Gene Derricotte was the other) on the 1944 Michigan Wolverines football team.
 Mann served in the Navy from 1944 until the end of World War II, although he was stationed in Staten Island and was not deployed overseas.
 After his service, he returned to Michigan in 1946.

 Mann started two games at the left end for Fritz Crisler's 1946 Michigan football team.
 On November 16 against Wisconsin, he caught three passes for 74 yards and two touchdowns, while also gaining 26 yards on two end-around runs.
 Against Ohio State the following week, he had 101 yards receiving on 5 catches, 2 of which went for touchdowns.
 He added another 33 yards on two end-around runs.
 Despite seeing only limited action, his 1946 total of 13 receptions for 284 receiving yards set a new Big Ten Conference record.
 With 30 points on five touchdowns, Mann was also the second-leading scorer on the 1946 Michigan team, trailing only placekicker Jim Brieske.
 He also gained 114 yards on nine end-around runs in 1946, earning him a nickname as the "fifth man" in behind Michigan's four primary ball-carriers.

 As a senior, Mann started seven games at left end on Crisler's undefeated 1947 Michigan team.
-He caught 12 passes for 302 yards and three touchdowns and ran for 129 yards on 15 end-around plays.
+He caught 12 passes for 302 yards and three touchdowns, and also ran for 129 yards on 15 end-around plays.
 On October 4, against Stanford, Mann caught a 61-yard touchdown pass from Bob Chappuis on Michigan's second play of the game.
 Against Pitt the following week, he caught three passes for 105 yards and two touchdowns, including a 70-yard scoring play on a pass from Chappuis.

-After the 1947 season, Mann and fellow Michigan end, Len Ford, played in the East–West college all-star game at Gilmore Stadium in Los Angeles; both caught touchdown passes in the game.
+After the 1947 season, Mann and fellow Michigan end Len Ford played in the East–West college all-star game at Gilmore Stadium in Los Angeles; both caught touchdown passes in the game.
 Mann was also selected by the Associated Press as a first-team end for its All-Big Nine team.
 He was also selected as a second-team All-American by the Associated Press and the Football Writers Association of America.
 Michigan coach Crisler called him "the greatest pass receiver he has ever coached".
 In 2016, Mann was posthumously inducted into the Michigan Sports Hall of Fame.